hackforla/ballotnav/README.md

 This guide will help get you up to speed on what you need to know to get started as a project team member.
 Let's go!

 1. Join the [#BallotNav](https://hackforla.slack.com/archives/C0191KE1XB7) slack channel and introduce yourself.
-2. Slack our PM [Randall Ellis](https://hackforla.slack.com/archives/D018ZRKH45A) with your email address.
+2. Slack our PM's [Randall Ellis](https://hackforla.slack.com/archives/D018ZRKH45A) or [Karen Coronel](https://hackforla.slack.com/archives/D019D07EFLM) with your email address.
 3. Accept your Google Drive invite to access the shared folder.
 4. Add yourself to the [Team Roster](https://docs.google.com/spreadsheets/d/1_zTNuX9w8KB3OG4IExw7ZzkpzVW-TSPMSUJUswlZowc/edit).
 Then, Slack our PM with "Added to Roster".
 5. Enable [Two Factor Authentication](https://www.hackforla.org/guide-pages/2FA.html) on your Github Account